Frequently Asked Questions

 - Sufficient disk space for the model cache

-- Wait 5-15 minutes for first download (models are 4-8GB)
+- Allow several minutes for the first download (models range from ~0.5GB to ~7.5GB)

 Only pure-Python packages work with Pyodide.
 Packages with C extensions (like NumPy, pandas) must be pre-compiled for Pyodide.
 Check the Pyodide package list to see what's available.
 Most common data science packages are supported.